-Interface Configuration (Ethernet ports 1-24)
+Interface Configuration (Ethernet ports 1-10/22/24/48)

-- Power saving mode only applies to the Ethernet ports using copper media. - Power savings can be enabled on Ethernet RJ-45 ports. - The power-saving methods provided by this switch include: - Power saving when there is no link partner:
+- IEEE 802.3 defines the Ethernet standard and subsequent power requirements based on cable connections operating at 100 meters.
+Enabling power saving mode can reduce power used for cable lengths of 60 meters or less, with more significant reduction for cables of 20 meters or less, and continue to ensure signal integrity. - Power saving mode only applies to the Gigabit Ethernet ports using copper media. - Power savings can be enabled on Gigabit Ethernet RJ-45 ports. - The power-saving methods provided by this switch include: - Power saving when there is no link partner: